What’s the best possible start for your child’s career?

-Once they are registered, they can search by keyword (job role, Apprenticeship level etc.) to find what they are looking for and to apply to any job applications.
-With a range of Apprenticeships in a variety of sectors across the UK,
+Once they are registered, they can search by keyword (job role, Apprenticeship level etc.) to find what they are looking for and potentially submit their applications to a range of Apprenticeships in a variety of sectors across the UK.

 If they take an IPS Apprenticeship for example, we have a recruitment team who will help your child with the process and if they match an employer’s vacancy criteria, they will be given a telephone interview with our in-house recruitment department and if they pass this, they will then be put forward for an interview with the employer.

 What salaries could my child be earning?

 The National Minimum wage for Apprentices is £3.90 per hour, however, many employers will pay more than the minimum wage and this is dependent on the sector, region and Apprenticeship level.

 Your child can find out how much a salary will be paid when they view a job vacancy, which will also include weekly hours, etc.